Discovering Subgroups with Exceptional Survival Characteristics: Experiments

 We see that, despite them having an advantage, \ourmethod outperforms its competitors by a wide margin.
 For most datasets it achieves (much) higher scores, and overall the best average ranks, for each metric.
 For the \emph{Nwtco}, \emph{Rott2}, \emph{ProstateSurvival}, \emph{Actg}, and \emph{Grace} datasets, it even scores between 14.7\% to 1091.7\% better on \emph{each} metric.

 For some datasets, e.g.~\emph{Unemployment Duration}, we find that methods excel at their own metrics.
-To investigate this irrespective of these metrics, we consider the Kaplan-Meier survival curves \cite{kaplan:1958:nonparametric} of the survival subgroups found by \ourmethod and \RK on \emph{Unemployment Duration} in Fig.~\ref{fig:real1}.
+To investigate this irrespective of these metrics, we consider the Kaplan-Meier survival curves \citep{kaplan:1958:nonparametric} of the survival subgroups found by \ourmethod and \RK on \emph{Unemployment Duration} in Fig.~\ref{fig:real1}.
 We see that both found subgroups with substantially longer time until re-employment than the overall population.
 The rule \RK found, \emph{“unemployment insured”}, is very succinct.
-The rule found by \ourmethod, \emph{“$\text{age} > 47.43 \land \text{replacement rate} \in [0.11,1.95] \land \text{disregard rate} < 0.96 \land \text{tenure} > 6.14 \land \text{log(wage)} \in [4.20,7.36]$”}, is more detailed as it describes that subjects who are relatively old and earned a high wage tend to take longer until re-employment.
-Both are informative.
+The rule found by \ourmethod, \emph{“$\text{age} > 47.43 \land \text{replacement rate} \in [0.11,1.95] \land \text{disregard rate} < 0.96 \land \text{tenure} > 6.14 \land \text{log(wage)} \in [4.20,7.36]$”}, is also informative and more detailed as it describes that subjects who are relatively old and earned a high wage tend to take longer until re-employment.

-For the heart attack dataset, \emph{TRACE}, \ourmethod finds a very large subgroup that does not differ much from the population.
-By adjusting the hyperparameter $\gamma$, we can steer it towards smaller subgroups.
-When we change its value to 0.025, it finds a subgroup that at 470 subjects covers more than half the subgroup of 896 subjects found by \EDS.
-When we inspect the Kaplan-Meier estimates of the subgroups in Fig.~\ref{fig:real2}, we see that \ourmethod in fact outperforms \EDS by a margin.
-Inspecting the found rules themselves, \emph{“$\lnot \text{clinical heart failure}$”} for \EDS, and \emph{“$\text{wall motion index} > 1.37 \land \text{female} \land \lnot \text{clinical heart failure}$”} for \ourmethod, we again see that \ourmethod finds more detailed descriptions.
+Here, we explore exceptionality using grid search over the same lattice of $\gamma$ values for all datasets.
+On the heart attack dataset, \emph{TRACE}, \ourmethod finds a very large subgroup.
+By adjusting the hyperparameter $\gamma$, we can explore smaller subgroups.
+When we set its value to 0.025, we get a subgroup that at 470 subjects covers more than half the subgroup of 896 subjects found by \EDS, scoring 303.5 on our objective, 97.6 on logrank (new best), and 1.4 on mean-shift.
+When we inspect the Kaplan-Meier curves of the subgroups in Fig.~\ref{fig:real2}, we see that \ourmethod in fact outperforms \EDS by a margin.
+Inspecting the found rules themselves, \emph{“$\lnot \text{clinical heart failure}$”} for \EDS, and \emph{“$\text{wall motion index} > 1.37 \land \text{female} \land \lnot \text{clinical heart failure}$”} for \ourmethod, we see that \ourmethod finds a more detailed rule.

 Overall, these experiments show that \ourmethod performs well on a wide range of settings, and remarkably well compared on the same metrics that the competitors optimize for.
 It finds sensible and precisely described subgroups that are generally more exceptional than those found by the closest competitors, while allowing user-adjustable subgroup sizes.